 Michael is a Director of Clelands Construction, Taranaki’s largest construction company.
 His key operational responsibilities include commercial management, administration oversight, human relations, marketing and project management.
 Previously, Michael was a member of the senior management team at Energyworks and was responsible for the construction management of significant pipeline projects in Taranaki and Auckland.

 Will affiliates to the Taranaki, Ngāruahine, Tāngahoe, Pakakohi and Ngāti Ruanui people of Taranaki.
 He has spent most of his adult life in the university sector as a student, academic and researcher.
 In October 2014 Will was elected onto Te Korowai o Ngāruahine Trust, the post-settlement governance entity for Ngāruahine iwi.
 He is currently director of Taumata Associates.

 Barbara is the chief executive of the Western Institute of Technology Taranaki (WITT).
 Barbara was formerly chief executive of the Adelaide Symphony Orchestra.
 She is a graduate of Victoria University and holds a Post Graduate Diploma in Business and a Masters of Business Administration.
 Barbara is from Taranaki and is Ngāti Rāhiri.

 Blake works as a real estate salesperson for TSB Realty and volunteers at the Westown Hospice shop.
-Using his spare time aged 13 – 16, Blake would design websites to sell online services to businesses worldwide, purchase and resell trending products from China through TradeMe, promote discounted hotels and travel packages through his website ihotelsworld.com.
+Using his spare time aged 13 to 16, Blake designed websites to sell online services to businesses worldwide, purchase and re-sell trending products from China through TradeMe and promote discounted hotels and travel packages through his website ihotelsworld.com.